Satharus/satharus.me/_posts/2019-12-04-writeup_egcert_finals_2019.md

 {: style="text-align:center"}
 ![text 3](/assets/images/writeup-egcert-finals-2019/text-3.png)

-At first,the hint wasn’t pushed to the contestants yet.
+At first, the hint wasn’t pushed to the contestants yet.

 On connecting to the server, we find that we can give it a string and it replies with “BAD FLAG!!!!”.
 So it seems to be checking the string we’re sending if it matches the correct flag.